emeyers/NeuroDecodeR/cran-comments.md

+## Resubmission 4

+Responding to feedback from Uwe Ligges:

+* Fixed the DESCRIPTION file as requested to have a better title, but package name NeuroDecodeR in quotes, and added a reference to the neural decoding methodology including the doi.

+Thanks for your continued help reviewing the package!

 ## Resubmission 3

 I noticed I was still getting errors that a couple of links were still not working.
 This is a resubmission prior to getting feedback on submission 2 in order to fix these broken links.